Vallum/new_vision/draft.md

 ### What if the object shows only part of the 4-D world?

-Do Vision AIs perceive this a car when they have unseen it?
+Do Vision AIs perceive this as a car when they have unseen it?

+Yes, maybe.
+But...

 To describe this as a 180 degree rear view of some car?